emdb-empiar/ahds/README.rst

 Classes describing Amira |reg| data streams

-*	:py:class:``ahds.data_stream.AmiraDataStream`` is the base class for all data stream classes and defines the following attributes:
+*	``ahds.data_stream.AmiraDataStream`` is the base class for all data stream classes and defines the following attributes:

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.header`` - an ahds.header.AmiraHeader object
+	*	``ahds.data_stream.AmiraDataStream.header`` - an ahds.header.AmiraHeader object

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.data_pointer`` - the ahds.header.AmiraHeader.data_pointers.data_pointer_X for this data stream
+	*	``ahds.data_stream.AmiraDataStream.data_pointer`` - the ahds.header.AmiraHeader.data_pointers.data_pointer_X for this data stream

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.stream_data`` - the raw file data
+	*	``ahds.data_stream.AmiraDataStream.stream_data`` - the raw file data

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.encoded_data`` - the encoded data for this stream; None for VoidDataStream subclasses
+	*	``ahds.data_stream.AmiraDataStream.encoded_data`` - the encoded data for this stream; None for VoidDataStream subclasses

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.decoded_data`` - the decoded data for this stream; None for VoidDataStream subclasses
+	*	``ahds.data_stream.AmiraDataStream.decoded_data`` - the decoded data for this stream; None for VoidDataStream subclasses

-	*	:py:attr:``ahds.data_stream.AmiraDataStream.decoded_length`` - the number of items (tuples, integers) in decoded data
+	*	``ahds.data_stream.AmiraDataStream.decoded_length`` - the number of items (tuples, integers) in decoded data

-The two main subclasses of AmiraDataStream are :py:class:``ahds.data_stream.AmiraMeshDataStream``, which is a concrete class representing all AmiraMesh data streams, and :py:class:``ahds.data_stream.AmiraHxSurfaceDataStream``, which abstractly defines HyperSurface data streams.
+The two main subclasses of AmiraDataStream are ``ahds.data_stream.AmiraMeshDataStream``, which is a concrete class representing all AmiraMesh data streams, and ``ahds.data_stream.AmiraHxSurfaceDataStream``, which abstractly defines HyperSurface data streams.

 There are two main AmiraHxSurfaceDataStream subclasses:

-*	:py:class:``ahds.data_stream.VoidDataStream`` represents AmiraHxSurfaceDataStream data streams that only have a name and value but no actual encoded data (on the following line).
+*	``ahds.data_stream.VoidDataStream`` represents AmiraHxSurfaceDataStream data streams that only have a name and value but no actual encoded data (on the following line).
 There are two subclasses:

-	*	:py:class:``ahds.data_stream.NamedDataStream`` subclasses have a strings after data stream name.
+	*	``ahds.data_stream.NamedDataStream`` subclasses have a strings after data stream name.
 The two concrete subclasses are:

-		*	:py:class:``ahds.data_stream.PatchesInnerRegionDataStream`` for the name of an inner region of a patch (see PatchesDataStream), and
+		*	``ahds.data_stream.PatchesInnerRegionDataStream`` for the name of an inner region of a patch (see PatchesDataStream), and

-		*	:py:class:``ahds.data_stream.PatchesOuterRegionDataStream`` for corresponding name of the outer region of a patch.
+		*	``ahds.data_stream.PatchesOuterRegionDataStream`` for corresponding name of the outer region of a patch.

-	*	:py:class:``ahds.data_stream.ValuedDataStream`` have an integer value after the data stream name.
+	*	``ahds.data_stream.ValuedDataStream`` have an integer value after the data stream name.
 The three concrete subclasses are:

-		*	:py:class:``ahds.data_stream.PatchesBoundaryIDDataStream`` hold the boundary ID of a patch,
+		*	``ahds.data_stream.PatchesBoundaryIDDataStream`` hold the boundary ID of a patch,

-		*	:py:class:``ahds.data_stream.PatchesBranchingPointsDataStream`` stores the number of branching points, and
+		*	``ahds.data_stream.PatchesBranchingPointsDataStream`` stores the number of branching points, and

-		*	:py:class:``ahds.data_stream.PatchesDataStream`` with the number of patches, which is a special ValueDataStream that contains an iterable of patches each containing a ``Patches<X>DataStream`` objects.
+		*	``ahds.data_stream.PatchesDataStream`` with the number of patches, which is a special ValueDataStream that contains an iterable of patches each containing a ``Patches<X>DataStream`` objects.

-	*	:py:class:``ahds.data_stream.LoadedDataStream`` represent AmiraHxSurfaceDataStream data streams that have a name, a value and encoded data.
+	*	``ahds.data_stream.LoadedDataStream`` represent AmiraHxSurfaceDataStream data streams that have a name, a value and encoded data.
 The two main concrete subclasses are:

-		*	:py:class:``ahds.data_stream.VerticesDataStream`` represents data streams with float-triples, and
+		*	``ahds.data_stream.VerticesDataStream`` represents data streams with float-triples, and

-		*	:py:class:``ahds.data_stream.PatchesTrianglesDataStream`` represents data streams within a patch with triples of 1-based indices (triangles) of vertices specified in the VerticesDataStream.
+		*	``ahds.data_stream.PatchesTrianglesDataStream`` represents data streams within a patch with triples of 1-based indices (triangles) of vertices specified in the VerticesDataStream.

 Conversion classes